philterd/philter/docs/docs/phield.md

 - **Disabled by default.** The integration is inactive unless an administrator enables it (see below).
 - **Fire-and-forget.** Counts are sent asynchronously with a short timeout, and any failure is ignored and logged at debug level.
 A slow or unavailable Phield never affects redaction latency or availability.
 - **Per-context baselines.** Phield tracks a separate baseline for each `(source, organization, context, PII type)` combination.
 Because Philter sends the redaction [context](redaction/contexts.md), each context is monitored for drift independently.
-Redactions made without an explicit context are grouped under the `none` context.
+Redactions made without an explicit context are grouped under the empty (blank) context.

 ## Enabling the integration